naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">ActorIds</span> | List&lt;String&gt; | IDs of the actors to hide.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">actorIds</span> | string list | IDs of the actors to hide.
-time | Decimal | Duration (in seconds) of the fade animation.
+time | decimal | Duration (in seconds) of the fade animation.
 Default value: 0.35 seconds.

 </div>